 I recommend you get a Premium WordPress theme for your website.
 One of the themes I like is the Thesis Theme.
 While the other is the Genesis theme.
 While both of these WordPress themes are quality made, I feel Genesis is easier to use and set up (esp the Prose child theme) so that is what I recommend you get.

-When you purchase the Genesis Prose theme, go to Shop for Themes and locate Prose (themes are listed alphabetical) and save it to your desktop.
+When you purchase the Genesis Prose theme, go shopping for Themes and locate Prose (themes are listed alphabetically) and save it to your desktop.
 Then go to Appearance (from your WordPress Dashboard) and click the Install Themes tab.
 Then click “upload.”

 1. Genesis Framework